coLAB-UFF/data_cooperationgames/README.md

 # data_cooperationgames

-Graphic material and prototypes of the game box produced for the project "Jogos de Cooperação" (*Cooperation Games*), awarded with CNPq's Detaque da Iniciação Científica e Tecnológica, 2015 edition.
+Graphic material and prototypes of the game box produced for the project "Jogos de Cooperação" (*Cooperation Games*), awarded with CNPq's Destaque da Iniciação Científica e Tecnológica, 2015 edition.

 Please refer to [colab.uff.br](http://colab-uff.github.io/) for instructions on using and citing these data.